Getting Started

 Section titled “First session”Boot a sandboxed VM and get a shell:

-capsem shellThis creates a temporary Linux session with an air-gapped network.
-You get a terminal inside the VM session with Python 3, Node.js, git, and 30+ packages pre-installed.
-The session is destroyed when you exit.
+capsem shellThis creates a Linux session with an air-gapped network.
+You get a terminal

-For a persistent session that survives suspend/resume cycles:
+For a named retained session that survives stop/resume cycles:

 capsem list # show all sessionscapsem info mybox # detailed status + telemetrycapsem suspend mybox # save state to diskcapsem resume mybox # resume from where you left offcapsem delete mybox # destroy permanentlySee the CLI Reference for the full command list.